WhiteheadLab/mangrove_killifish/README.md

 prvasque@farm:~$ vdb-config -i
 ```

 This command brings up the configuration menu.
-Navagate to the change option in the bottom left and change the directory to
+Navagate to the change option in the bottom right and change the directory to
 ```
-./prvasquez/mangrove_killifish/raw_data/
+./mangrove_killifish/raw_data/
 ```

 Next we can run the script to download the read data.